NEW ORLEANS (AP) -- Won and Done, indeed. Maybe even Over and Out.

 All that really matters is that Kentucky parlayed a roster full of NBA talent into a 67-59 victory Monday night over Kansas for the team's eighth national NCAA basketball title -- its first since 1998.

-John Calipari coached this title team to a wire-to-wire victory -- a little dicey at the end -- to cap a season that cried for no less than a championship for their ol' Kentucky home.
+Kentucky's top freshman, Anthony Davis, had a rough shooting night, but John Calipari coached this team to a wire-to-wire victory -- a little dicey at the end -- to cap a season that cried for no less than a championship for their ol' Kentucky home.

 "I wanted everybody to see, we were the best team this season," said the coach who finally has the championship that eluded him for all these years.
 "We were the best team.
 I wanted this to be one for the ages."

 Doron Lamb, a sophomore with first-round-draft-pick possibilities, led the Wildcats (38-2) with 22 points, including back-to-back 3-pointers that put them up by 16 with 10 minutes left.